Supply Chain Optimisation with Python

 Define the objective and add constraints

-Solve your model and analyze the results
+Solve your model and analyse the results

 Conclusion & Next Steps